 The following is an excerpt from this month’s report.

-The green bar on the chart at lower left on the previous page shows that September is the seasonally strongest month of the year for gold prices based on data since 1977.
-However, it leads right into the 2nd weakest month of the year, October, before a modest seasonal rebound emerges in November and December.
+The green bar on the chart at upper right on the previous page highlights September as the 5th seasonally strongest month of the year for West Texas Intermediate crude oil prices based on data since 1977.
+It represents a one-month segue between the 2nd seasonally strongest month of the year, August, and the three weakest months of the year in October, November and December.